In this blog post, I'll share with you 15 simple but effective strategies that you can use to build a rocking community around your blog!

-Additionally, those blog readers might also come to check out my blog too.
+Additionally, readers of those blogs might also come to check out my blog too.
 And that, my friend, is how relationships are born.

 Here are some quick tips for commenting on blogs like your own -

-Here’s a snapshot of a comment I left on a blog post a few years ago, you will notice that it’s not just a two-line comment thanking the author, it’s much more than that.
+Here's a snapshot of a comment I left on a blog post a few years ago; you will notice that it's not just a two-line comment thanking the author; it goes a lot deeper than that.

 Of course, you don't have to leave an essay comment like this when commenting on blogs yourself, but a paragraph or two will not go unnoticed.

-Connecting with your readers/connections via email or social media is great, but have you ever considered meeting up with one or two of your followers for real?
+Connecting with your readers/connections via email or social media is great, but have you ever considered meeting up with one or two of your followers or connections for real?

 There's no better way to strengthen those relationships than to meet up with a few of your blogging connections.

-I’ve done this quite a few times myself in the past.
-In fact, I met my good buddy David Hartshorne over from AzaharMedia.com via social media, then via our blogs, then a few years back we met at a business conference in London.
-Now we keep in touch regularly and meet up once a year to attend blogging and business events.
+I've done this quite a few times myself in the past.
+In fact, I met my good buddy David Hartshorne over from AzaharMedia.co.uk via social media, then via our blogs, then a few years back, we met at a business conference in London.
+Now we keep in touch regularly and meet up once a year to attend blogging and marketing events.

-Of course, not everyone in your community will be up for this idea, but see what bloggers are in your area or country and organize a meetup, it will be one of the best things you do to help grow and strengthen your community and the relationships you have with your readers too.
+And of course, not everyone in your community will be up for this idea, but see what bloggers are in your area or country and organize a meetup; it will be one of the best things you do to help grow and strengthen your community and the relationships you have with your readers too.

 Following from the above.
 Events are happening all the time, and you should ensure you attend at least a couple each year.
 Whether it's by yourself or with some friends.

-Blogging events are not only great places for meeting new peeps and making new friends but’s they’re great places to expand your knowledge and learn new things, share ideas, get inspiration, and much more.
+Blogging events are great places for meeting new peeps and making new friends.
+It's also a great way to expand your knowledge, learn new things, share ideas, get inspiration, and much more.

-An online course can be extremely powerful.
-Not just for sharing your valuable knowledge and expertise on a topic, but for getting your readers engaging, interacting, asking questions, and all the rest of it.
+An online course can be very powerful.
+Not just for sharing your valuable knowledge and expertise on a topic, but for encouraging your readers to engage, interact, and ask questions.